-Supervisory staff will:
+Supervisory staff and/or department heads will:

-- Be familiar with the requirements of health and safety legislation. - Be responsible for the implementation and operation of the school's Health and Safety Policy in their department, and for areas of responsibility delegated by the headteacher. - Be responsible for adhering to the aspects of health and safety that are outlined in their job descriptions.

-• Take a keen interest in the Health and Safety Policy and assist in ensuring all staff, pupils and visitors comply with its requirements.
+- Be familiar with the requirements of health and safety legislation. - Be responsible for the implementation and operation of the school's Health and Safety Policy in their department, and for areas of responsibility delegated by the Principal. - Be responsible for adhering to the aspects of health and safety that are outlined in their job descriptions. - Take a keen interest in the Health and Safety Policy and assist in ensuring all staff, pupils and visitors comply with its requirements.